nopBlink/nopBlink/README.md

 ### Hello there 👋

-### About Me

 Hi!
-I'm [Your Name], a passionate on-chain data and research analyst.
+I'm a passionate on-chain data and research analyst.
 I have worked on various projects within the blockchain space, applying my analytical skills to derive insights and contribute to the development of the ecosystem.

 ### Featured Projects